shinyzhu/shinyzhu/README.md

   <img align="right" src="https://github-readme-stats.vercel.app/api?username=shinyzhu&show_icons=true&hide_title=true&theme=cobalt#gh-dark-mode-only" />
 </a>

-#### Hello, world. 👏
+## Hello, world. 👏

-> I'm a Developer Advocate and a full stack developer.
+I'm a Developer Advocate and a full stack developer.
 Also an open-source fan, life-long learner and a procrastinator.

+I have many personal blogs and now I'd like to show you only this one: [shinyzhu.com](https://shinyzhu.com).

-👇 Let me show you some code.
+👇 Let me show you some code here.

 <!--
 **shinyzhu/shinyzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.